Asset Type: White Papers

 A superscan is a bone scan which exhibits diffuse skeletal uptake of the radiopharmaceutical agent with little to no uptake within soft tissue including the kidneys and bladder.
 The superscan effect presents a technical challenge in the evaluation of lesions on bone scans in prostate cancer clinical trials.
 This type of scan results in the characteristically high boneto-soft tissue ratio in image intensity.
 In addition, discrete lesions may not be visible.
 Patients with extremely diffuse metastatic disease often exhibit a superscan, however, certain patients with extensive disease have scans that may tend toward, but may not meet all the hallmarks of a true superscan.
 Making an evaluation utilizing the lesion assessment guidelines outlined in PCWG3 in patients with extensive and diffuse disease and with uncountable lesions or in patients with superscans is rather difficult.

 The absence of discrete lesions on bone scans due to the superscan effect may be misleading for investigators while determining patient eligibility during enrollment.
 Further, the accurate and wellstandardized determination of disease status is challenging in cases where there is diffuse disease at baseline and a superscan at follow-up, yet no discrete lesions to count is equally challenging.
 Also, patients with superscans are often not evaluable at follow-up and as such, impact the PFS analysis in the intent-totreat population.
-Calyx has successfully implemented rules particularly for the evaluation of these patients where one must differentiate whether such superscan is already present at Baseline or develops during the treatment.
+Perceptive has successfully implemented rules particularly for the evaluation of these patients where one must differentiate whether such superscan is already present at Baseline or develops during the treatment.

 6.1 CENTRAL REVIEW WORKFLOW:

 Central evaluation of bone scans and correlative CT/MRI scans for prostate cancer clinical trials is routinely being implemented by many sponsors.
 Often the central review workflow is an important point of discussion relating to scientific rigor in reporting imaging measures.
 There are several approaches; therefore, one of the first decisions to make is whether the soft tissue assessments and bone lesion assessments should be performed by the same reader(s) using a composite read model or by a different reader(s) using a decoupled read model.
-Calyx has capabilities in both read models and makes study-specific recommendations on which read model will be best suited for a particular clinical trial.
+Perceptive has capabilities in both read models and makes study-specific recommendations on which read model will be best suited for a particular clinical trial.

 6.1.1 DECOUPLED READ MODEL:

 With a decoupled read model, central radiologists with expertise in prostate cancer evaluate CT/MRI scans for soft tissue disease according to standard RECIST 1.1, and central nuclear medicine physicians evaluate bone scans separately for bone lesions according to PCWG3.
-Calyx’s experience has shown that the interpretation of the bone scans is the more challenging aspect of evaluating disease status.
+Perceptive’s experience has shown that the interpretation of the bone scans is the more challenging aspect of evaluating disease status.
 Leveraging the expertise of a nuclear medicine physician will improve the quality of the interpretations.
 The decoupled read model is typically more expensive, with two sets of readers and potentially more complex imaging case report forms utilized to record independent reviewers’ assessments.

 This read model also keeps the radiologist blinded to bone lesion progression, thereby reducing bias.
 Additionally, for some trials, the decoupled read model allows for a better understanding of the effectiveness of a treatment in the different disease compartments.
 This may preserve endpoint integrity, particularly in cases where there are mixed reactions, by discerning progression events assessed on CT/MRI from those assessed on bone scan.
 Occasionally, patients may present with a purely lytic bone lesion that will not be apparent on the technetium bone scan.
 Such lesions are rare and may not be documented in this decoupled reading model.